liuyehcf/BlogSource/_unposts/Interview.md

     > In C++, an abstract class can have both regular and pure virtual functions with member variables, while an interface contains only pure virtual functions and allows multiple inheritance.

 1. What are the different types of storage classes in C++?
-    > The different storage classes in C++ are "auto," "register," "static," and "extern."
-Additionally, there is the "mutable" specifier.
+    > The different storage classes in C++ are "auto", "register", "static", "extern" and "thread_local".

 1. What is the difference between reference and pointer in C++?
     > Pointers offer flexibility and direct memory access, while references provide simplicity and intuitive syntax by acting as aliases.
 References are implemented as constant pointers, abstracting away pointer operations.